Definition of Menopause Headaches

 Symptoms of menopause headaches may vary by the type of headache that occurs.
-Common symptoms include a surging, pulsating pain in the head and throbbing in the forehead or temples.
+Common symptoms include a surging, pulsating pain in the head and throbbing in the forehead or sides of the head.

-Menopause headaches can occur in one of three varieties, including migraine, tension and sinus headaches, each with its own unique symptoms.
+Menopause headaches can occur as one of three varieties, including migraine, tension and sinus headaches, each with unique symptoms.

 Tension across the forehead

 Sensitivity to sound

 Menopause migraines are often the most intense and longest type of menopause headache, causing hours – and sometimes even days – of throbbing pressure within the head and across the forehead or face.
 Menopause migraines often involve pain that begins within a single confined region and spreads throughout the head – though pervasive headaches can also occur during menopause.